 How is Mycorrhizal Fungi Good For Soil?

-For nutrient cycling; To speed up decomposition of organic matter in the soil, resulting in more nutrients for plants to use.
+For nutrient cycling; To speed up the decomposition of organic matter in the soil, resulting in more nutrients for plants to use.

 Fungi play an important role in the soil food web.
 The fungal energy channel fuels populations of microarthropods, other mesofauna, and beneficial microbes.